AnnSavitskay/JavaFx/README.md

-# JavaFx
+# JavaFX
-# Задание к Практической
+# Assignment for the Practical Exercise

-1. Создайте простой экран на JavaFX с выводом на экран текса "Hello World"
+1. Create a simple JavaFX screen that displays the text "Hello World"